kappa-db/multifeed/README.md

 ## multi.close(cb)

 Close all file resources being held by the multifeed instance. `cb` is called once this is complete.

-**NOTE**: Once a multifeed is closed, use of the rest of the API is basically undefined behaviour.

 ## multi.closed